wp-berlin/tech-meeting-minutes/README.md

 Welcome to our public repository where we keep notes on our meetups.

-You can also find all notes on our website (coming soon).
+You can also find all notes on our [website](https://tech.wpmeetup-berlin.de/meeting-minutes/).

 ## Contributing